 Laikipia Safari Options

-The Laikipia region is not one National Park.
-But a series of wildlife conservancies, privately owned ranches and bush homes.
-All working together to conserve wildlife.
-Back in the 1990’s the economic viability of wildlife tourism, as opposed to cattle farming, became apparent.
+But the Laikipia region is not just one National Park.
+Rather it’s a series of wildlife conservancies, privately owned ranches and bush homes.
+Whic all work together to conserve wildlife.
+Back in the 1990’s the economic viability of wildlife tourism (as opposed to cattle farming), became apparent.
 Farmers, ranches and local tribes partnered up to create wildlife conservation areas.
-Laikipia is the only area in East Africa where wildlife numbers are increasing!
+So in consequence Laikipia is the only area in East Africa where wildlife numbers are actually increasing!

 Laikipia Safari Camps